vincenzo-scotti/programmable_chatbot/README.md

 # Programmable Chatbot

-Codebase for the paper "[Prompting for Empathy and Support: Towards Generative Chatbots for Mental Healthcare]()".
+This repository contains the implementation of a chatbot programmable via textual instructions.
-This repository contains the implementation dialogue language model described in the paper.
+The chatbot was developed as part of a Ph.D.
+Thesis at Politecnico di Milano ([link](http://hdl.handle.net/10589/202713) to thesis web page).

 ## Repository structure